Private Iris Recognition with High-Performance FHE: Implementation

 \subsubsection{Core}

 A notable point in this component is that the folding strategy achieves its purpose of balancing costs between linear algebra and BTS.
-Using the naive strategy of Section~\ref{sec:method1} would remove the folding cost and decrease the CCMM and ring packing costs, as they would be executed with smaller ciphertext moduli.
-However, the number of ciphertexts to be bootstrapped would be 16 times higher: we can estimate this cost by multiplying that of ``CtS-first BTS'' in Table~\ref{tab:performance} by~16, leading to at least 5s.
-This is a crude estimate, as the computation involves other steps and BTS could be re-optimized.
+Using the naive strategy of Section~\ref{sec:method1} has to bootstrap $16$ times more ciphertexts; multiplying the BTS cost of Table~\ref{tab:performance} already gives a computation time $> 5s$ for bootstrapping itself.
+We provide a more precise estimate in Appendix~\ref{app:method1}.

 Most of the ring packing time comes from the encoding of the plaintext masks, which cannot be pre-computed.
 The high cost of the folding step is due to its large number of inputs: 248 ciphertexts in ring degree $N = 2^{16}$, with a cost of $\approx 1.05$ ms for each.